T Bone Burnett

 Mattias has helpfully listed all the Mellotron sounds used, so it's with complete confidence that I can tell you that you're hearing (deep breath) the Chamberlin solo female voice on opener Elephant & Castle I, MkII brass and mandolins and Chamby steel guitar on Empty Chairs, vibes, oboe and 'carousel effects' on People Passing Sunset, the infamous wineglasses on Northern Flakes, flutes and the filthy Hammond (with pedals) on The Eye Of A Giraffe, cello and timps on Girl Catching Glassbowl and more Chamby steel guitar on Happy Cow And Ladder.
 After a Mellotron-free two-track break, we finish off with a (real) Chamberlin Rhythmate and Mellotron string section on Man Playing In A Park, tubular bells, boys' choir and more Chamby female voice on Desk With Torso, more tubular bells and cellos, with MkII 'moving strings' on Flowerlady and finally, a complete 'Tronfest on Elephant & Castle III, with more tubular bells, boys' choir and mandolins, plus Chamby flute and clarinet and the album's one example of the classic strings, a.k.a. three violins.

-If I'm going to be brutally honest, I can't really recommend that you pay over a hundred dollars for this set, however good it is and however beautifully packaged, but should an affordable version appear, I'd snap it up before the duo decide to delete it.
+If I'm going to be brutally honest, I can't really recommend that you pay over a hundred dollars for this set, however good it is and however beautifully packaged, but should an affordable version appear [note: it has], I'd snap it up before the duo decide to delete it.
 If you've heard Mattias' AK-Momo project from a few years back, you'll vaguely know what to expect.
-Well worth hearing, but not at that price.

 Official Matti Bye site